MicrosoftDocs/Viva/Viva/insights/personal/overview/MyA-faq.md

 #### Q2.
 How does Viva Insights protects my data?

-Viva Insights uses data from your Microsoft 365 mailbox, namely data about your email and your meetings plus data about your calls and chats in Teams or in Skype for Business.
+Viva Insights uses data from your Microsoft 365 mailbox, namely data about your email and your meetings plus data about your calls and chats in Teams.

 Viva Insights stores your data in your mailbox itself, and gets the same protection that your email and calendar itself gets.
 This means your data is protected the same way your email and calendar information is kept private and protected.